Home Compare FPE3.DE vs SHW

 Fuchs vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Fuchs SE carrying a narrow edge on growth.
-The Sherwin-Williams Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Fuchs SE carrying a narrow edge on valuation.
+The Sherwin-Williams Company still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (FPE3.DE: HDAX, SHW: Russell 1000).